-Parys, which is situated on the banks of the Vaal River, is a popular holiday destinais the only world heritage site in the Free State.
+Parys, situated on the banks of the Vaal River, is a popular holiday destination.

 The nearby Vredefort Dome World Heritage Site was caused by the collision of a meteorite with the Earth many years ago.
-The meteorite is visible and looks like a small hill between Parys and Vredefort.
-It
+It is the only world heritage site in the Free State.

-It features unique fauna and flora, including 100 different plant species, more than 300 types of birds and a variety of small mammals.
+It features unique fauna and flora, including 100 different plant species, more than 300 bird types and a variety of small mammals.
 Various hiking and mountain-bike trails are also on offer.